MPL 3x3x1 / N38 - neodymium magnet

 - In other words, thanks to the shiny nickel, gold, or silver finish, the element gains an aesthetic appearance,

-- Wide application in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment and very modern machines.
+- Key role in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets: